lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 Download the Lightly Docker
 ---------------------------
-Next, the Lightly Docker should be installed.
 Please follow the instructions for the :ref:`ref-docker-setup`.

 Register the Lightly Docker as a Worker